spdx/tools-python/DOCUMENTATION.md

 Beneath the top-level package `spdx_tools` you will find three sub-packages:

 - `spdx`, which contains the code to create, parse, write and validate SPDX documents of versions 2.2 and 2.3
-- `spdx3`, which will contain the same feature set for versions 3.x once they are released
+- `spdx3`, which will contain the same feature set for versions 3.x
 - `common`, which contains code that is shared between the different versions, such as type-checking and `spdx_licensing`.

 ## `spdx`